fel1n3/ctf_docs/NahamConCTF_2021.md

 ### Abyss

 netcat into a host that spams untold amount of garbage.
-Let that run for a minute and piped everything into a text file.
-Searching the file yielded the flag.
+Let that run for a minute and piped everything into a text file. `cat file | grep flag` yielded the flag.

 ## Web